-Getting A New Dog In 2015?
+Getting A New Dog?
 How To Make Your Home Dog Friendly

 Before getting a dog you need to think about whether your home is suitable for canine guests.
 Don’t bring a new dog home until you have dog proofed your house.
 It’s not fair to bring a new puppy or rescue dog into a home where they might get injured, don’t have any space to run around or might be able to escape.